CodeEditor: Learning to Edit Source Code with Pre-trained Models: Study Design

 \subsubsection{Pre-training Details}

-We implement our \method with the deep learning development framework Pytorch\footnote{https://pytorch.org/} and the python package transformers\footnote{https://huggingface.co/docs/transformers/index}.
+We implement our \method with a deep learning development framework - Pytorch\footnote{https://pytorch.org/} and a python package - transformers\footnote{https://huggingface.co/docs/transformers/index}.
 We use Byte-Pair Encoding (BPE) \cite{sennrich2016neural} to tokenize the source code and natural language comments into tokens.
 The network architecture of \method is described in Section \ref{sec:model:architecture}.
 We initialize our model with the pre-trained CodeT5-small \cite{wang2021codet5} (60M), and continually pre-train the model with our pre-training task.
 Note that initializing with existing pre-trained weights is common in previous studies \cite{guo2020graphcodebert,lu2021codexglue,chakraborty2021MODIT}.
 To make a fair comparison, we also reuse the pre-trained CodeT5-small.
 This also reduces recent concerns \cite{strubell2019energy} about the carbon footprint and energy consumption caused by the pre-training from scratch.
 We pre-train our \method on a cluster of 32 NVIDIA A100 GPUs with 40G memory.
-We set the maximum input and output sequence lengths to be 512.
-We pre-train the model for 180k steps, with a batch size of 512, and a learning rate of 5e-5 with a linear warm-up for the first 10k steps.
-Every 10k steps, we compute the loss on the dev set and select the model with the minimum dev loss for fine-tuning.
+We set the maximum input and output sequence lengths to 512.
+We pre-train the model for 180,000 steps, with a batch size of 512, and a learning rate of 5e-5 with a linear warm-up for the first 10,000 steps. \changeline{Every 10,000 pre-training steps, we measure the performance of our model by calculating the loss of our model on the dev set, but without updating the parameters.
+Finally, we select the checkpoint with a minimum loss on the dev set as the pre-trained \method.}